APOIUYTREWQ/DynamicAI/README.md

 # DynamicAI
-A demo code of DynamicAI
+This is a demo of the DynamicAI, which is designed for the fine-grained multi-domain recommendation.